 - Have telephone access to a medical professional 24 hours a day, 7 days a week to get any emergency or urgent care you need. - Get medical care in a timely manner. - Be able to get in and out of a health-care provider's office.
 This includes barrier free access for people with disabilities or other conditions that limit mobility, in accordance with the Americans with Disabilities Act. - Have interpreters, if needed, during appointments with your providers and when talking to your health plan.
-Interpreters include people who can speak in your native language, help someone with a disability, or help you understand the information. - Be given information you can understand about your health plan rules, including the health care services you can get and how to get them. - 7.
+Interpreters include people who can speak in your native language, help someone with a disability, or help you understand the information. - Be given information you can understand about your health plan rules, including the health care services you can get and how to get them. - A right to receive information about the organization, its services, its practitioners and providers and the members rights and services. - You have the right to request and receive a copy of your medical records and request that the records be amended or corrected. - 7.
 You have the right to not be restrained or secluded when it is for someone else's convenience, or is meant to force you to do something you don't want to do or is to punish you. - 8.
 You have the right to know the doctors, hospitals, and others who care for you can advise you about your health status, medical care, and treatment.
 Your health plan cannot prevent them from giving you this information, even if the care or treatment is not a covered service. - 9.
 You have a right to know that you are not responsible for paying for covered services.
-Doctors, hospitals, and others cannot require you pay copayments or any other amounts for covered services.
+Doctors, hospitals, and others cannot require you pay copayments or any other amounts for covered services. - 10.
+You have the right to make recommendations regarding the organization's member rights and responsibilities policy.